amitwipro/kafkaProducerPart1/ReadMe.md

     ./kafka-server-start.sh ../config/server.properties
 7. Run "mvn clean install -DskipTests" to run the application
 8. Run "KafkaproducerApplication.java"
+9. Create a "kafkaprod.json" file as :
+    {
+      "order": {
+        "orderCode": "AD_DIGI",
+        "orderId": 12
+      },
+      "orderEventId": 0
+    }

+10. Go to the terminal and run  ( make sure you are in the same folder where the kafkaprod.json file is) http POST localhost:9001/order/createOrder < kafkaprod.json

+   Note: You can install "httpie" from "https://httpie.org/" or you can use Postman or curl

-9. Refer the console log.
+11. Refer the console log.
 You will get a message like Message has been sent successfully ,
    key: 0 and the value is {"orderEventId":0, "order":{"orderId":12,"orderCode":"AD_DIGI"}} and partition is 1
-10. Now refer the consumer application in github https://github.com/amitwipro/kafkaConsumerPart1.git and follow the instruction there
+12. Now refer the consumer application in github https://github.com/amitwipro/kafkaConsumerPart1.git and follow the instruction there